visore/QRealFourier/ReadMe.txt

                                       Requirements
 ==========================================================================================

-QRealFourier requires CMake (2.6 or later) for makefile generation and Qt (4.7 or later).
+QRealFourier requires CMake (2.8.9 or later) for makefile generation and Qt (5.0 or later).
-Qt5 will be supported soon.
 Any native compilers should do, recommended are g++ for Linux and MinGW for Windows.

 ==========================================================================================
                                         Compiling